alda-lang/alda/README.md

 * Make the file executable:
   * Go to your downloads folder, right click `alda.exe` to open up its file properties, and click `unblock`

 * Copy `alda.exe` to a location that makes sense for you.
-If you follow standard Windows conversions, this means creating a folder called `Alda` in your `Program Files (x86)` folder, and then moving the `alda.exe` file into it.
+If you follow standard Windows conventions, this means creating a folder called `Alda` in your `Program Files (x86)` folder, and then moving the `alda.exe` file into it.

 * Make `alda` available on your `PATH`:
   *  Go to the Windows `System` control panel option, select `Advanced System Settings` and then click on `Environment Variables`, then edit the `PATH` variable (either specifically for your user account or for the system in general) and add `;C:\Program Files (x86)\Alda` to the end.
 Save this edit.
 Note that if you placed `alda.exe` in a different folder, you will need to use that folder's full path name in your edit, instead.